rossrippee/hello-world/README.md

-# hello-world
+# Hello World!
-This is for CS250.

-I am a cool guy who has a bad habit of procrastinating!
+Thank you for taking a look at my github!
+Currently all of my repositories are private because they are school-related.